|

 respective constituencies.
 Finally, Kerry also makes it easy to mail or

+phone contributions, which increases the odds of a conversion.
 On the volunteer call to action, Kerry does a better job of defining

 the value up front.
 Bush includes a form with no attempt to define the